Sandra María Esteves: Life

 Esteves was born in the South Bronx to a Puerto Rican sailor, Charlie Esteves, and a Dominican garment worker, Christina Huyghue.
 Her father separated before Esteves’ birth from her mother but Esteves maintained a close connection with the Puerto Rican side of her family while her mother had broken ties to her Dominican past.
-Her mother was concerned early on with her upbringing in the challenging environment of their neighborhood of Hunts Point, and thus enrolled her in a primary Catholic boarding school in the Lower East Side, Holy Rosary Academy.
+Her mother was concerned early on with her upbringing in the challenging environment of their neighborhood of Hunts Point, and thus enrolled her in a primary Catholic boarding school on the Lower East Side, Holy Rosary Academy.
 She would later continue at St. Anselm for middle school and then graduate from Cardinal Spellman High School in the Bronx.
 During her early education she experienced traumatic anti-Hispanic prejudice that caused her to switch languages from Spanish to English-dominant.
 She experienced issues of colorism within her family.
 She went on her first trip at seventeen to the island of Puerto Rico to better understand herself but was left further questioning her identity.

 She enrolled at the Pratt Institute in Brooklyn to pursue graphic arts, but dropped out after the first year; she later returned to complete her degree in 1978.
 While she did find lack of support during her initial time at Pratt, one Japanese professor who specialized in sculpture, Toshio Odate, encouraged her to look at how words could contribute to her work as a visual artist.
 This, along with the inspiration she found in attending the poetry readings at the National Black Theater of Harlem she would find herself becoming a founding member of, all helped her to begin to utilizing poetry as a medium to grapple with her identity crisis.